-Fifteen hours of continuing education relating to the field of building construction or fire protection, as applicable, including, but not limited to, classes, seminars, and training conducted by professional organizations or trade associations; or.
+Fifteen (15) hours of continuing education relating to the field of building construction or fire protection, as applicable, including, but not limited to, classes, seminars, and training conducted by professional organizations or trade associations; or.

-Documentation to the Division of 1.5 CEU’s relevant to the field of building construction or fire protection as applicable, by participation in educational and professional activities.
+Documentation to the Division of 1.5 CEU’s relevant to the field of building construction or fire protection, as applicable, by participation in educational and professional activities.
 CEU’s will be granted for the professional development activities as depicted in the table below: (It is important to obtain documentation and keep records of each activity attended during the certification period).

 Successful renewal of equivalent ICC or NFPA certifications shall be considered as acceptable criteria for renewal of the State inspector certification.
 Submit proof of ICC or NFPA renewal with the renewal application.